gilliama/plantain/docs/get-started/overview.md

 - It does not allow AI-driven database writes.
 - It does not silently relax URL, DNS, schema, size, or timeout policy.
 - It does not overwrite an earlier result when a test is run again.
-- It does not turn activities into an unrestricted plugin surface.

 ## Your next step